adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 ### Basic assumptions

-After in depth analysis in search of possible problem areas we decided on a set of important prerequisites:
+After in depth analysis in search of possible problem areas I decided on a set of prerequisites:

 **Modules in Component Libraries must adhere to a standard** : Editable elements must be identifiable and accessible for UI to inject event handlers.